Mondoe Davis: Professional career

 Davis signed with the New York Jets on April 26, 2005, after going undrafted in the 2005 NFL draft.
 He tore his anterior cruciate ligament (ACL) in a preseason game on August 19, ending his season.
 After spending the 2006 offseason with the Jets, he was waived on August 27, 2006.

 Davis signed with the Montreal Alouettes' practice roster in September 2006. but was released on October 11.
 He was re-signed to the active roster on May 29, 2007, but was released on June 22, 2007, during training camp, and was re-signed again on August 20, 2007.
 He made his professional debut in a game against the BC Lions on August 30, 2007.
 He was released again on September 5, 2007.

-Personal
+Personal life

 Mondoe married his college sweetheart Lisa D. Kennedy on May 14, 2006.
 Today they live in Fort Worth, TX with their 11 biological children.
 Davis was the campus pastor of Gateway Church's North Fort Worth campus.
 It was considered to be one of the largest satellite campuses in the nation.
 In February 2023, Mondoe parted ways with Gateway amicably and became the founder of Inspiring with Purpose.
 He continues to focus on his passion of producing content as an author, speaker, and coach.
 Davis works with many school districts throughout the country delivering programs specific to athletes that will one day transition out of athletics.
 Mondoe is currently impacting the world internationally and nationally with a message of living life on purpose for purpose.